dulalsaurab/Sorting-Movies-Directory/README.md

 **General steps followed**

-- Read movies from the directory
+- Read movies from the given directory

 - Trim movies name to obtain required title using guessit library